apache/incubator-xtable/README.md

 datasets:
   -
     tableBasePath: s3://tpc-ds-datasets/1GB/hudi/call_center
+    dataBasePath: s3://tpc-ds-datasets/1GB/hudi/call_center/data
-    tablename: call_center
+    tableName: call_center
+    namespace: my.db
   -
     tableBasePath: s3://tpc-ds-datasets/1GB/hudi/catalog_sales
-    tablename: catalog_sales
+    tableName: catalog_sales
     partitionSpec: cs_sold_date_sk:VALUE
   -
     tableBasePath: s3://hudi/multi-partition-dataset
-    tablename: multi_partition_dataset
+    tableName: multi_partition_dataset
     partitionSpec: time_millis:DAY:yyyy-MM-dd,type:VALUE
 ```
-- `tableFormats` is a list of formats you want to create from your source Hudi tables
+- `tableFormats` is a list of formats you want to create from your source tables
-- `tableBasePath` is the basePath of the Hudi table
+- `tableBasePath` is the basePath of the table
+- `dataBasePath` is an optional field specifying the path to the data files.
+If not specified, the tableBasePath will be used.
+For Iceberg source tables, you will need to specify the `/data` path.
+- `namespace` is an optional field specifying the namespace of the table and will be used when syncing to a catalog.
 - `partitionSpec` is a spec that allows us to infer partition values.
+This is only required for Hudi source tables.
 If the table is not partitioned, leave it blank.
 If it is partitioned, you can specify a spec with a comma separated list with format `path:type:format`
   - `path` is a dot separated path to the partition field
   - `type` describes how the partition value was generated from the column value
     - `VALUE`: an identity transform of field value to partition value